top of page

 https://www.myelevatorpitchforgod.com/all-authors/bruce...jos...licht

-5) The joke is a widely circulated anecdotal piece of cultural humor, having no single, definitive, traceable source or author.
-It is often used to illustrate the concept of secular or cultural Jewish identity.
-The exact joke you provided has been recounted in various forms in different contexts:
+5) This joke is a widely circulated anecdotal piece of cultural humor, having no single, definitive, traceable source or author.
+It is often used in different forms and contexts to illustrate the concept of secular or cultural religious identity.

 The line has been associated with anecdotes about real people.
 One source mentions a writer for The New Yorker telling a version of the joke during a dinner conversation.
 In that version, the punchline is the same, but the setup involves the son learning about different gods from a Christian minister.